MicrosoftDocs/win32/desktop-src/SecCNG/creating-a-hash-with-cng.md

 ---
-Description: 'Hashes are most useful to verify the integrity of the data when used with an asymmetric signing algorithm.' ms.assetid: 'f36b7e36-4377-4940-8951-6caba6e3ce8a'
+Description: Hashes are most useful to verify the integrity of the data when used with an asymmetric signing algorithm. ms.assetid: f36b7e36-4377-4940-8951-6caba6e3ce8a
-title: Creating a Hash with CNG
+title: Creating a Hash with CNG ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a Hash with CNG